Dolphin Centrifuge

 Replaceable Media

 As the name suggests, a filtration centrifuge often uses replaceable filtration media.
-This media replacement adds to labor and material cost.
+This media replacement adds to labor and material costs.

 A solid bowl sedimentation centrifuge uses the amplified force of gravity to separate the liquid from the solids.
 This type of centrifuge does not require replaceable media, thereby saving cost and time.